Showing posts with label sausage. Show all posts

 I used an Italian bread stuffing for the larger pepper.
 Several slices of Italian bread broken.
 One egg beaten, butter and onion sauté and added to the bread, salt, pepper parsley and lots of Parmesan grated cheese .
 Ps.
 I ran low on Pecorino Romano so Parmesan will do.
 I added Milk to hold all together.
 The consistency should be workable and easy to spoon into the peppers.

-I separated the bread stuffing into two small bowls and added cooked Italian sausage to one of the bowls.(I used already cooked ground sausage)
+NOTE: I separated the bread stuffing into two small bowls and added cooked Italian sausage to one of the bowls.(I used already cooked ground sweet sausage)

-After washing and drying the peppers I removed all seeds out of the large and small peppers
+After rinsing and drying the peppers I removed all seeds out of the large and small peppers

 I filled the largest pepper with the yummy bread stuffing.